jeanmayorga/publications-app/README.md

 # Publications App

-This is an applcation for _Frontend Position_
+This is an applcation for **Frontend Position**

 ## Directory layout

 ```
 .
-├── frontend/                   <-- Frontend Site
+├── frontend/                   <-- Frontend folder
-├── backend/                    <-- Backend Site
+├── backend/                    <-- Backend folder
 ```

 ## Getting started